NatashaLi-ESPRESSIF/test_proj/Mconfig_en.rst

 Mconfig-BluFi
 --------------

-Mconfig-BluFi is a network configuration method based on BluFi (a Bluetooth network configuration protocol defined by Espressif), with additional features such as advertising packet definition, RSA encryption and ID authentication.
+Mconfig-BluFi is a network configuration protocol based on BluFi (a Bluetooth network configuration protocol defined by Espressif), with additional features such as advertising packet definition, RSA encryption and ID authentication.
 It generally involves the hardwares like mobiles, devices and routers.
 The network configuration process consists of four phases: Device Finding, Key Agreement, Data Communication, and Verification of Network Configuration.

 .. image:: http://static.zybuluo.com/zzc/ebd1cbmlresw0lf7joffggeu/image.png